Cram: It's test time

 Installation

-Or you can install Cram using GNU make:
+Install Cram using make:

-$ wget https://bitheap.org/cram/cram-0.6.tar.gz
+$ wget https://bitheap.org/cram/cram-0.7.tar.gz

-$ tar zxvf cram-0.6.tar.gz
+$ tar zxvf cram-0.7.tar.gz

-$ cd cram-0.6
+$ cd cram-0.7

 $ make install